 - Outbound SSL Bridging – SSL inspection

-- Pre-authenticating and delegating Web Proxy
+- Pre-authenticating Web Proxy

 - SSTP VPN Server – remote access client VPN server